-Seahawk cornerback Quinton Dunbar surrenders in Florida on armed robbery charges
+Seahawk cornerback Quinton Dunbar surrenders to Florida police on armed-robbery charges

 But the Miramar PD said that warrants still stood and that they had no new information to reconsider the warrants, with information officer Tania Rues saying none of the five witnesses had come to them to change their story.

-“We couldn’t wait any longer,” Grieco told the Seattle Times in confirming that Dunbar had turned himself in.
+“We couldn’t wait any longer,” Grieco told The Seattle Times in confirming that Dunbar had turned himself in.

 Grieco also announced that Dunbar had turned himself in via Twitter and Instagram.